puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

     }
 {% endhighlight %}

-In the example above, the value of `$version` within the class definition would be set to `2.2.21`.
+In the example above, the value of `$version` within the class definition would be set to the attribute `2.2.21`.

 ### Containment